Soumya-Raj/L7ConnecTeam/README.md

 4. IDE (Preferably IntelliJ IDEA or Eclipse)

 ## Getting Started
-Clone/Download both L7ConnecTeam (Backend- Maven) and L7ConnecTeamUI (Frontend- Webproject) and extract it into an IDE.
+Clone/Download the repository to get both L7ConnecTeam (Backend- Maven) and L7ConnecTeamUI (Frontend- Webproject) and extract it into an IDE.
 To clone use https link:
 ```
 git clone https://github.com/Soumya-Raj/L7ConnecTeam.git
 ```